 - (1) Beneficial ownership is determined in accordance with the rules of the SEC.
 Unless otherwise indicated in the footnotes to this table, the persons and entities named in the table have represented to the Company that they have sole voting and sole investment power with respect to all shares beneficially owned, subject to community property laws where applicable.
-Unless otherwise indicated, the address of each of the individuals listed in the table is c/o Aehr Test Systems, 400 Kato Terrace, Fremont, California 94539. - (2) Percentage ownership is based on 13,331,965 shares of Common Stock outstanding on August 1, 2016.
-Shares of Common Stock subject to options that are currently exercisable or exercisable within 60 days of August 1, 2016 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) Includes 991,289 shares held by the Rhea J. Posedel Family Trust, and 83,218 shares issuable upon the exercise of stock options exercisable within 60 days of August 1, 2016. - (4) Includes 547,903 shares issuable upon the exercise of stock options exercisable within 60 days of August 1, 2016. - (5) Includes 706,122 shares held by the Robert Anderson 2000 Revocable Trust, and 84,938 shares issuable upon the exercise of stock options exercisable within 60 days of August 1, 2016. - (6) Includes 3,000 shares held by Derek S. Elder, Mr. Elder's son, 111,800 shares held by William WR Elder & Gloria L S Elder, Trustees of the Elder Family Trust DTD 12/02/88, and 156,788 shares issuable upon the exercise of stock options exercisable within 60 days of August 1, 2016. - (7) Includes 27,000 shares held by Mario M. Rosati and Douglas Laurice, trustees for the benefit of Mario M. Rosati, 151,016 shares held by Mario M. Rosati, Trustee of the Mario M. Rosati Trust, U/D/T dated 1/5/90, 22,500 shares held by WS Investment Company, LLC (2001A) for which Mr. Rosati is a general partner, 19,911 shares held by Mario M. Rosati and Danelle Storm Rosati,
+Unless otherwise indicated, the address of each of the individuals listed in the table is c/o Aehr Test Systems, 400 Kato Terrace, Fremont, California 94539. - (2) Percentage ownership is based on 22,720,986 shares of Common Stock outstanding on August 31, 2019.
+Shares of Common Stock subject to options that are currently exercisable or exercisable within 60 days of August 31, 2019 and shares of Common Stock subject to RSUs that are subject to vest within 60 days of August 31, 2019 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) Includes 902,422 shares held by the Rhea J. Posedel Family Trust, and 100,500 shares issuable upon the exercise of stock options exercisable within 60 days of August 31, 2019. - (4) Includes 343,259 shares issuable upon the exercise of stock options exercisable and 1,603 RSUs vesting within 60 days of August 31, 2019. - (5) Includes 937 shares issuable upon the exercise of stock options exercisable within 60 days of August 31, 2019. - (6) Includes 27,000 shares held by Mario M. Rosati and Douglas Laurice, trustees for the benefit of Mario M. Rosati, 151,016 shares held by Mario M. Rosati, Trustee of the Mario M. Rosati Trust, U/D/T dated 1/5/90, 22,500 shares held by WS Investment Company, LLC (2001A) for which Mr. Rosati is a general partner, 23,468 shares held by Mario M. Rosati and Danelle Storm Rosati, Trustees of the Rosati Family Trust U/D/T dated May 23, 1997, and 163,075 shares issuable upon the exercise of stock options exercisable within 60 days of August 31, 2019. - (7) Includes 331,800 shares held in a Schwab IRA for which Mr. Schneider is the owner, 205,676 shares held by Dharma Group Investment LLC for which Mr. Schneider is the owner, 28,632 shares held by PWA Real Estate, LLC for which Mr. Schneider is an affiliate, and 79,259 shares issuable upon the exercise of stock options exercisable within 60 days of August 31, 2019.